 Let $\mathbb F$ denote a field and let $\mathbb F_p$ denote a prime field with $p$ elements.

-One of the cornerstones of PLONK is an efficient statistical test for checking if two vectors $(a_1,\ldots,a_m), (b_1,\ldots,b_m)\in\mathbb F_p^m$ are a permutation of each other, i.e., for checking that $$ \forall i\in\{1,\ldots,m\}: a_{\sigma(i)} = b_i. $$
+One of the cornerstones of PLONK is an efficient statistical test for checking if two vectors $(a_1,\ldots,a_m), (b_1,\ldots,b_m)\in\mathbb F_p^m$ are a fixed and specified permutation $\sigma\in\mathcal{S}_m$ of each other, i.e., for checking that $$ \forall i\in\{1,\ldots,m\}: a_{\sigma(i)} = b_i. $$

 We use the shorthand notation $\sigma(a) = b$ for this statement.
 This statistical test implicitly uses the following Lemma.